 The purpose of this directive is to communicate the following rates and present value factors for the Defined Benefit (DB), Defined Benefit Supplement (DBS) and Cash Balance (CB) Benefit programs, as set forth by the Legislature and as adopted by the Teachers’ Retirement Board:

-Member and Employer Contribution Rates — DB Program and CB Benefit Program
+Member and Employer Contribution Rates — DB, DBS and CB Benefit programs

 Minimum Interest Rate — CB Benefit Program and DBS Program